 Development towns are not collectivist; property ownership, income, and expenses are individually held.
 In them, the economic opportunities have tended to be fewer, and municipal infrastructure (e.g., schools, roads, housing stock, water & sewage, etc.) often has been less developed than in the Israeli Center.
 Development towns sometimes have been placed near Israeli borders for security purposes (e.g., Kiryat Shemona, in the Upper Galilee, Shlomi, in the Western Galilee, and Sderot, near the Gaza Strip).

 Israeli cities, like cities elsewhere, include neighborhoods that are differentiated by socio-economic status (SES).
-In the State of Israel, low-SES urban neighborhoods are likely to be populated primarily by Mizrahi Jews, Jews (and non-Jewish) immigrants from the FSU, and by Jews from Ethiopia, and/or by Arab Israelis.
+In the State of Israel, low-SES urban neighborhoods are likely to be populated primarily by Mizrahi Jews, Jews (and non-Jewish) immigrants from the FSU, Jews from Ethiopia, and/or by Arab Israelis.

 The neighborhoods of some cities, such as Jerusalem and Akko/Acre, also may be differentiated as either predominantly Jewish or predominantly Arab.
 The Jewish-Arab pattern of urban residential differentiation sometimes is associated with military conflicts.
 In 1948-49, a significant number of the Arabs living in some of the cities that came to be included in the State of Israel remained in them during the war.
 The Jews who now live in such cities and towns (e.g., in Akko) generally have not moved into those neighborhoods that predominantly are Arab.
 Similarly, East Jerusalem was under Jordanian rule from 1948-1967.
 Since it has come under Israeli rule, its population has remained predominantly Arab.

 Map of Jerusalem Population Distribution by Religious Affiliation, 1990